Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 The standard agency model is time-and-materials: you pay for developer hours regardless of what gets built.
 If the project runs long because a requirement was underestimated, or a third-party integration behaved unexpectedly, or scope shifted mid-build, you absorb the cost.
 The vendor’s margin is protected either way.
 There is no financial consequence for them when the project runs over.
 That consequence is entirely yours.

 This is worth asking about directly when you evaluate vendors.
 How do you price?
 What happens when a feature takes longer than estimated?
 What does a change order look like, and when does one get triggered?
-A vendor who can answer those questions clearly, before you have committed to anything, is a different proposition from one who cannot.
+A vendor who can answer those questions clearly — before you have committed to anything — is a different proposition from one who cannot.

 The Fraction estimator exists for the gap between “I have an idea” and “I am sitting across from a vendor who has already decided what it costs.”

 The buyers who end up $100,000 over budget are not always the ones who received a bad quote.
 They are often the ones who had no way to recognise it.
+An independent estimate built on the same brief — before any vendor conversation — closes that gap.
+Understanding what AI development costs in 2026 follows the same logic: the same scoping discipline that protects you on a standard software build protects you when the project involves an AI layer too.

 You do not need to become technical to buy software well.
 You need cost certainty before you commit, and a signal that was not produced by the person selling to you.
+That combination — a clear brief and an independent reference point — is what separates buyers who stay on budget from those who do not.